undergrad-partner-school

 Student Organizations

-According to the most recent information, there are 61 open-membership organizations at University of the District of Columbia.
+There are 61 student organizations and groups with open membership at this school.
 Sororities and fraternities are included in that number.
 At this school, 4% of male students are members of social organizations, while that percentage is 6 for female students.
 Other popular organizations at University of the District of Columbia are Theater Arts Ensemble and Caribbean Student Association.

 Student Services